Diana5B/LineFollower/README.md

 - Medium breadboard
 - Wires (M - F, M - M), zip-ties, screws as needed

+## Project and Design Description
   For the chassis we cut into a foam board after measuring an apropriate distance between the wheels and for the sensor.
 Zip-ties were employed to fasten the breadboard and battery, while we utilized additional zip-ties to secure the Arduino board and motors in place.

+  ### Requirements
+Minimum requirements for the project were to have the robot finish the line follower track, including the curved lines.
+To achieve maximum grade, the course had to be finished in under 20 seconds and, upon starting, the sensor had to be calibrated using automatic motor movement.

 ### Driver Connection table
 ![driver](https://github.com/Diana5B/IntroductionToRobotics/assets/115624763/6ff3e419-10f6-4da1-8ee2-fd11d2852a0a)